 6. Appropriate scores on Advanced Placement (AP), International Baccalaureate (IB), or College Level Exam Program (CLEP) exams.

 Documentation needed: Official AP / IB transcript.
-Policies for AP, IB, and CLEP can be found in our catalog.
+Policies for AP, IB, and CLEP can be found by clicking here.

 7. Students who achieve GED College Ready designation on the GED test will be exempt from placement testing.
 Students must submit a GED transcript reflecting a minimum score of 165 in each of these subject areas: Mathematical Reasoning, Reasoning through Language Arts, Science, and Social Studies.